Mitsubishi Motors Krama Yudha Indonesia: Facility

 MMKI began passenger cars and LCV production in April 2017.
 The manufacturing plant is located in Greenland International Industrial Center (GIIC), an industrial estate located in Kota Deltamas, Cikarang, Bekasi Regency, West Java.
 The total investment is approximately 20 million yen.
 It has the maximum production capacity of 160,000 vehicles per year in a total area of 30 ha with the number of employees of approximately 3,000 people.
-The plant manufactured the Xpander, Pajero Sport, L300 (until 2022) and supplied Xpander-based Nissan Livina to Nissan Motor Indonesia as a result of Renault–Nissan–Mitsubishi Alliance strategic partnership.
+The plant manufactured the Xpander, Pajero Sport, Colt L300 and supplied Xpander-based Nissan Livina to Nissan Motor Indonesia as a result of Renault–Nissan–Mitsubishi Alliance strategic partnership.
 MMKI also exported the Xpander to various countries, including Thailand, Philippines, Vietnam, Egypt, Syria, Bolivia and other countries.

 Meanwhile, the predecessor company, KTB operated an automobile assembly facility PT Krama Yudha Ratu Motor in Pulo Gadung, Jakarta.
 The facility was opened in 1973 and manufactured passenger cars, LCVs and heavy commercial vehicles throughout the years.
 It has the maximum production capacity of 150,000 vehicles per year.
 The plant manufactured Mitsubishi Fuso vehicles, while previously it also produced the Colt L300 and Colt T120SS light commercial vehicles, and Outlander Sport from kits imported from Japan.